 The Black Marlin Fishing Blog is your one-stop for Australian marlin fishing reports.
 Kelly posts several times a week (and daily during the Cairns Giant Black Marlin Season) to keep you on the bite and on top of all things happening on the billfish front across the country – her reports come straight from the water from skippers, anglers, gamefishing clubs and observers Australia-wide.

 Want to submit a report?
+Any and all reports are most welcome!
 You can do that here.

 Most recent reports: